 The last year of Primary School is always exciting.Children in Year Six each have a responsibility within the academy.
-They also have an opportunity to apply to become a member of the Principal's Council and the roles of Head Boy and Head Girl.
+They also have an opportunity to apply to become a member of the Principal's Council.

 During this year children continue to build on their skills and knowledge and prepare themselves for the move to High School.
 Children during this year are expected to become 'secondary ready'.
 We work closely with our Key Stage Three colleagues to ensure that we do everything possible for a smooth transfer so that the children can confidently make the successful move into Key Stage Three.

 Expectations of a commitment to learning, excellent behaviour, good self organisation and age appropriate independence are all key skills the children continue to learn this year.
 Homework offers the opportunity to demonstrate self study whilst organising PE Kits and not forgetting equipment for lessons all contribute towards ensuring your child is secondary ready.